Back to top

 There are things we can do immediately to support those struggling and other actions to address the root causes of these issues.
 Subscribe to updates, learn more about synthetics, and lead a response in your area.Subscribe to updates Synthetic cannabinoids Synthetic cathinones What we're doing

-Synthetic cannabinoids (Usually applied to smokable plant material) are a group of hundreds of substances effecting the endocannabinoid system of the body.
-They have recently caused many deaths in New Zealand, and are much more toxic than both natural cannabis and milder versions called 'legal highs' that were previously sold.
-There is no way of knowing which synthetic cannabinoid(s) were used or what concentration.
+Synthetic cannabinoids (Usually applied to smokable plant material) are a group of substances that effect the endocannabinoid system.
+They are being connected to many deaths in New Zealand, and are now much more toxic than natural cannabis and 'legal highs' that were sold before 2014.
+There is no way of knowing which synthetic cannabinoid(s) you have or how concentrated it is.

 Synthetic cathinones (Usually a powder, pill or capsule) are stimulants which can be more harmful than traditional drugs.
-They are often mis-sold as drugs such as MDMA but have a much lower active dose putting people at risk of overdose.
-They often have unpleasant side effects and longer lasting after effects.
+They are often mis-sold as drugs such as MDMA but have a much lower active dose which can put you at risk of overdose.
+They often have unpleasant side effects and longer after effects.

 Synthetic cannabinoids are sometimes used for their powerful dissociative or "out of it" effect which may help some people keep difficult feelings or memories at bay.
 People who sleep rough appear to be most at risk of serious harm resulting in hospitalisation or death.
 Communities should make sure they have good support for people in temporary or unstable housing, people with mental health struggles, and people without work.
 Younger people not in work or study are also an at risk group.